 One person, when travelling far from home, would like to use the application installed on his/her cell phone or pad computer to monitor his/her house, via the cameras fixed inside or outside his/her house.
 In the case the person makes a call to the camera through his/her cell phone or pad computer requesting for image/video transmission, the camera can answer the call request and automatically start transmission of images/video captured by the camera.

 The camera may be able to initiate an audio/video call or send messages for alarm addressing to the cell phone of the person in the case there are abnormal images captured by the camera, e.g. the image changes or the camera are moved.
 The cameras can communicate with other M2M devices via wired or wireless network.
-The communication can be between the M2M application on the M2M device and the M2M application applied in a service center which provides home surveillance service to the users.
+The communication can be between the M2M application on the M2M device and the M2M application applied in a service centre which provides home surveillance service to the users.

 In order to have a clearer look at the images captured by the cameras, some commands can be sent to the camera to adjust some parameters on the cameras, e.g. tilt, zoom in/out, adjust the focus, initiate recording, and so on.
 For easy and better control of the camera along with the video transmission, the commands can be transported within the same session as for video transmission.
 It is assumed that standalone session can be created to control the cameras as well.